ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/victims/update.rst

         {updatedField}: {updatedValue}
     }

-For example, the following query will complete the following actions for a Victim with ID 2:
+For example, the following request will perform the following actions for the Victim whose ID is 2:

-- Add a ``WebSite`` Victim Asset to the Victim;
+- Add a **WebSite** Victim Asset to the Victim
-- Update the Victim's name;
+- Update the Victim's name
-- Replace the ``TLP: AMBER`` Security Label applied to the Victim with a ``TLP: RED`` Security Label.
+- Replace any Security Labels applied to the Victim with the **TLP: RED** Security Label

 .. code::